wonma/100-days-of-code/log.md

 Decided to go for a slightly different track.
 Revisualizing each step and trying to find the pattern.

+---
+### Day 21: November 4, Friday

+**Today's Progress**
+  - Calculator App V2 Progress: I finally got the basic functions work as I intended!!!!
+I am so proud of myself....!

+**Thoughts**
+It was an eye-opening moment when I started to understand what we type in and what the app needs to know can be viewed differently.
+For example, typing of the number keys were not the focus of the functionality of this app.
+The essence of the problem was in how the pressed sign (+,-,*,/) key will process the available data at that moment.
+I can't explain how I could be able to reach this level of compliated logic as a newbie, but I learned that persistence pays off!

 <!--
 ### Day 1: June 27, Monday